IBM/chopstix/docs/custom_commands.md

 macro implements the option parser for this command.

 All options can be passed using environment variables.
-Command line specifiers takes preference over the environment defined settings.
+Command line specifiers takes preference over the enOironment defined settings.